LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Secure forms/secure-forms-messaging.md

 ## **Messaging connectors**

 For [messaging connectors](messaging-channels-messaging-connectors-overview.html) (SMS, WhatsApp Business, Facebook, Apple Business Chat, Google RCS Business Messaging) secure forms will be sent to the relevant channel via an external link.
 The consumer will be able to tap on the link, which will navigate them to the device default browser, where they will be able to see the form, fill it and submit.

+Secure forms are also now supported on desktop versions of WhatsApp and Facebook Messenger.
 The design for the form in the messaging connectors experience is inherited from the engagement window default design.

 ### Invitation